 In Year 9 and 10 Social Sciences we strive to teach students about the world around them and how they can be active participants in society.
-We study the physical, social, political and natural world and by the physical social Studies and pattern of the Physical Social Studies are also offer Physical Social Studies and pattern of the Physical Social Studies are also offer Physical Social Studies and pattern of the Physical Social Studies are also offer Physical Social Studies and pattern of the Physical Social Studies are also offer Physical Social Studies and pattern of the Physical Social Studies are also offer Physical Social Studies and pattern of the Physical Social Studies are also offer Physical Social Studies and pattern of the Physical Social Studies are also offer Physical Social Studies and pattern of the Physical Studies and pattern of the Physical Studies and pattern of the Physical Studies and pattern human impact upon it.
+We study the physical, social, political and natural world and human impact upon it.
+Besides Social Studies, we also offer Business Studies.

+human impact upon it.
 Besides Social Studies, we also offer Business Studies, Classical Studies and Media Studies.